Requirements for accounting internships for academic credit and the CPA exam

 A full-time member of the Accounting faculty supervises each student who takes an internship for academic credit.

-- Student confers with Accounting Department Chair about internship(s) in which they are interested.
-Internships may be identified through Accounting Department contacts, the SEU Career Center, or from the student’s own contacts.
+- Student confers with louises [at] stedwards.edu (Louise Single), chair of the Accounting Department, about internship(s) in which they are interested.
+Internships may be identified through Accounting Department contacts, the Career and Professional Development Office, or from the student’s own contacts.